execute binaries from Python packages in isolated environments

 ~/.local/pipsi/venvs.
 If you reinstall the same packages with

-pipx, the files will be overwritten with valid files that point to the new pipx directory in
+pipx, the symlinks will be overwritten with valid symlinks that point to the new pipx directory in

 ~/.local/pipx/venvs.
 You may also want to remove files in